Terms of Service

 - Termination.
 Termination for any reason will not affect your obligation to pay us for fees and expenses incurred prior to termination or in transferring files to and otherwise cooperating with any successor tax preparer or tax advisor.
 If you terminate any Selected Services for tax or 1099 services or this Agreement after we have commenced performing services under a fixed fee arrangement, you will be obligated to pay us the entire fixed fee upon termination.

 - Survival of Provisions.
-All provisions of these Terms will survive the termination or cancellation of the Engagement, except that (i) we will not have any obligation to provide services after termination and (ii) except as provided in Section 19 of the Agreement and Section 4.1 hereof, you will not have any obligation to pay us for any services that we perform after termination.
+All provisions of these Terms will survive the termination or cancellation of the Engagement, except that (i) we will not have any obligation to provide services after termination and (ii) except as provided in the Legal Terms of Service of the Agreement and Section 4. hereof, you will not have any obligation to pay us for any services that we perform after termination.

 - Opportunity to Cure.
-Notwithstanding Section 8 of the Agreement and subject to Section 14 of the Agreement, in the event that we fail to meet our obligations under the Agreement or these Terms with respect to any Selected Services for tax or 1099 services, you shall notify us in writing and provide us with the opportunity to re-perform the services.
+In the event that we fail to meet our obligations under the Agreement or these Terms with respect to any Selected Services for tax or 1099 services, you shall notify us in writing and provide us with the opportunity to re-perform the services.
 If the services cannot be re-performed, or if re-performance will not cure the breach in a reasonable period of time, then your sole remedy will be for us to refund the Fees relating to the specific Selected Services as agreed in writing and terminate the relevant Selected Services or this Agreement.

 - Newsletters and Similar Communications.
 We may from time to time send newsletters, mails, explanations of tax law developments, or similar communications to selected clients, former clients, or other interested parties.
 These communications are of a general nature and are not definitive advice.
 We do not send all such communications to all clients, former clients, or interested parties.
 These newsletters do not establish or continue a client relationship with any person, and they do not constitute an undertaking on our part to monitor tax or other issues for you or for any other parties.